 Visit the Refuge!

-The Refuge offer many resources to assist in planning and to ensure that you make the most of your field trip.
+The Refuge offers many resources to assist in planning and to ensure that you make the most of your field trip.
 You may access the Refuge resource library, containing: videos, educator's guides, reference books, and children's books some which may be checked out.
 We also recommend that teachers visit the Refuge and walk the trails prior to their field trip.
 The Refuge Office is open Mon-Fri 7:30am - 4:00pm.
-Call the Education Coordinator, Davy Clark at (360) 753-9467 or e-mail at firstname.lastname@example.org to make an appointment.
+To schedule a trip, contact the Education Coordinator at (360) 753-9467 or e-mail at email@example.com .

 Lesson Planning Assistance